hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

     True and (True or False)
     False or (True and False)

+boolean values can be converted to integers and floats

+.. ipython::python:
+    int(True)
+    int(False)

 Strings
 ---------

-Strings are made up of different characters.
-Every sentence can be considered as a string. you can make strings in a number of ways with
+Strings are made up of different characters (e.g. a, b, c, %, &, ?, etc.).
+Every sentence ever written can be considered as a string.
+You can make strings in a number of ways by wrapping characters ' and " so for example:

 .. ipython::python
     x = 'my string'